-N-1-naphthylphthalamic acid sold as Peach-Thin 322 and Nip-A-Thin has been tried experimentally and by growers in Michigan and in other states.
+N-1-naphthylphthalamic acid sold and Nip-A-Thin has been tried experimentally and by growers in Michigan and in other states.
 This chemical has performed very erratically under Michigan conditions and thus cannot be suggested for thinning peaches except on a trial basis.
 The material should be used according to the directions on the label.